bengarrett/RetroTxt/docs/usage/first.md

   <figcaption>Add and monitor www.iana.org</figcaption>
 </figure>

-!!! tip inline end "Reload a tab"
+!!! info inline end "Reload a tab"
     To reload or refresh a tab, tap <kbd>F5</kbd> &nbsp; or &nbsp; ++command++ <kbd>r</kbd>

 Switch back to the tab with the `special-use-domain-names.txt` document and reload.
 RetroTxt will now format the text!

 <figure markdown>
   ![RetroTxt default plain text styling](../assets/special-use-domain-names-apply.png){ loading=lazy, width=600 }
-  <figcaption>Special-Use Domain Names styled!</figcaption>
+  <figcaption>Special-Use Domain Names styled with the IBM VGA font</figcaption>
 </figure>

 ---